oschmid/website/content/post/2018-bc-referendum-on-electoral-reform.md

 [Range Voting](https://www.rangevoting.org/RangeVoting.html).
 It doesn’t have Proportional Representation but it has other [benefits](https://www.goodreads.com/book/show/1382574.Gaming_the_Vote) (it’s expressive, resistant to vote splitting, incentivizes honest voting, neither pro-centrist nor pro-extremist).

 Actually, there’s a version of range voting that does have Proportional Representation called [Re-Weighted Range Voting](https://www.rangevoting.org/RRV.html) that looks interesting.
 But that’s for another day.

+---

+**Update Nov 10** I've submitted my vote.
+Have you submitted yours?
+Remember that they must be mailed before Nov 30th!